anki-code/xonsh-install/README.md

 Xonsh is a Python-based shell, and to run xonsh you must have Python installed.
 The Python version and its packages can be installed and located anywhere and when you execute `import` or any other Python code during a xonsh session, it will be executed in the Python environment that was used to run the current instance of xonsh.
 You must have good knowledge of this process after reading [xonsh-cheatsheet](https://github.com/anki-code/xonsh-cheatsheet/).

 When xonsh becomes a core shell it's needed to keep python environment with xonsh stable, predictable and independent of any changes in the system.
-The environment managers like `venv`, `pipx` or `rye` will not help with this.
+The lightweight environment managers like `venv`, `pipx` or `rye` will not help with this and it's needed to use package managers that have ability to install isolated python invironment as core feature e.g. `conda`, `mamba`.

 ## mamba-install-xonsh